 Your brand guidelines are composed of rules on how to use your brand’s visual elements.
 These rules will include when to use a logo versus a wordmark, how to space the logo, and the hierarchy of color and typography.

 You probably know your brand’s identity inside and out, but a new employee may not.
 Brand guidelines are a valuable tool for your employees to keep your brand cohesive.
 Twitter’s brand guidelines do an excellent job of defining acceptable ways that other people can display their logo.

 Keeping your brand consistent allows it to be more immediately recognizable within your industry and with your target audience.
-Building a recognizable brand can take a lot of time but your brand can quickly be distinguishable by adhering to your brand guidelines.
+Building a recognizable brand can take a lot of time, but your brand can quickly be distinguishable by adhering to your brand guidelines.
 Take a look at Google’s brand guidelines.
-They have become on of the most recognizable companies.
+They have become one of the most recognizable companies.

 4. Staying Focused

 When introducing new products or services, a brand can get stretched too thin.
 By implementing brand guidelines, you have the tools to quickly and effectively maintain consistency.
 Brand guidelines help you aim your business’s interests with your intended audience.

 When a brand’s identity is cohesive, it increases the brand’s perceived value.
 Consistency allows your brand to appear more professional and reliable.
 By implementing brand guidelines, you make it easier to maintain the quality and integrity of your brand’s image.

 These are the colors that make up your brand.
 It can be wise to not use too many color options.
 Brand guidelines should include RGB and CMYK color codes, so your colors stay consistent between web and print formats.